 Skip to main content

-Set up a Voice Agent to autonomously handle Zoom calls booked through your Calendly link — no human required in the call.
+Set up a Voice Agent to autonomously handle Zoom calls booked through Calendly — it joins each call on its own, runs the conversation, and captures everything in MeetGeek.

-This is a companion guide to AI Voice Agents.
-Read that article first if you haven't created a Voice Agent yet.
+This is a companion guide to AI Voice Agents — read that first if you haven't created a Voice Agent yet.

 How it works